Natalie R. Atwell, EdD, LPC, LPC-S, BCPCC

 Prior to counseling Jenna worked 6 years as a social worker at a rehabilitation facility.
 Jenna began her counseling career in 2016, serving Cabarrus and Rowan counties Jenna has worked with a wide range of individuals including children as young as three up to adults.
 Jenna is a dementia specialist and has a passion for working with the elderly and their caregivers.

 Jenna’s counseling techniques are based on client needs.
 Jenna typically uses cognitive-behavioral therapy, play therapy, client-centered therapy, reality therapy and solution-focused therapy.
 Jenna’s counseling style is based on the goal of assisting the client in reaching their personal therapy goals.
+She is also able to provide Christian based counseling services.

 Rachel Berg, LPC-A